bartolkaruza/tester/README.md

 The main purpose of this tester app is to quickly check if a library works against current and past versions of RN.
 This library will be upgraded with new RN release candidates coming out and every old version will be tagged, allowing you to set this example app to an older version easily by checking out the older tag.

-Your libraries version can be easily controlled by setting the Github dependency to a specific library version tag or branch.
+Your library version can be easily controlled by setting the Github dependency to a specific version tag or branch.

 The combination of the two above methods allows you to easily test across the compatibility matrix between React Native and your library.

 ## Internals

-This app retrieves the example code by checking for the App.js file under example and using a local script to generate the content of the examples list in `exampleList.js`.
+This app retrieves the example code by checking for the App.js file under example and using a local script(`generateExampleList.js`) to generate the content of `exampleList.js`.
 This steps happens in post install on `yarn` or `npm i`.